vinhnguyensig/task-management/README.md

 ## More Features and Enhancement

-If I have more time, I will complete the tasks listed below.
+To Do List, I will complete the tasks listed below.

 ![Ready](Resources/todos-1.png)
 ![Backlog](Resources/todos-2.png)